kwak123/graphql-basics/slides.md

 ^ First, we only have to use one end point now.
 GraphQL servers will receive and respond along one endpoint.
 This GraphQL endpoint doesn't need to response to all the various request types, the 2 that you really need to work with are GET and POST requests.
 Don't worry too much about the self-documenting aspect now, we'll get to that in the live coding bit.

 ^ Second, we get built-in validation and response handling.
-Specifically, all we need to teach GraphQL how to do is how to fetch data, GraphQL will take care of parsing responses, making database or other API requests, and responding to the incoming request.
+Specifically, all we need to teach GraphQL how to do is the data should look, GraphQL will take care of parsing responses, validating, and responding to the incoming request.

 ^ Personally, I've found it's easier to understand GraphQL by applying it to a simile.
 The REST spec is sort of like the Dewey decimal system, a great, rigid structure for quickly locating books on a certain topic.
-Want to add a new topic, you'd need a new number, etc. GraphQL is more like the librarian, you approach GraphQL with your questions or requests, they go and fulfill it and come back to you.
+Want to add a new topic, you'd need a new number, etc. GraphQL is more like the librarian, you approach GraphQL with your requests, and they make sure it's answered reasonably.

 ^ Questions?